Quansight-Labs/ndindex/docs/slices.md

 computations on slices, I recommend using ndindex.
 This is what it was designed for.

-**Wrong Rule 3: Slices count the spaces between the elements of the array.**
+**Wrong Rule 3: "Slices count the spaces between the elements of the array."**
 This is a very common rule that is taught for both slices and integer indexing.
 The reasoning goes as follows: 0-based indexing is confusing, where the first element of an array is indexed by 0, the second by 1, and so on.